powellcenter-soilcarbon/soilcarbon/README.md

 		 12 .  f_al_dith
 		 13 .  f_si_dith
 * 'humid continental hot summer, wet all year' listed twice in the template (remove) is something else missing?
+* allow for level_names to not exist in fraction tab (they didnt do fractionation) but give note
+* Markdown file of description of each variable